alexnitta/employee-directory/README.md

 1. From the `client` folder, run `npm install` to install dependencies
 2. Run `npm start` to start up the dev server and listen for changes
+3. Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

 ## Contributing